Joe Fassler | The Counter & Longreads | April 2019 | 8,802 words (33 minutes)

 * * *

-Joe Fassler, The New Food Economy’s deputy editor, has covered the intersection of food, policy, technology, and culture for the magazine since 2015.
+Joe Fassler, The Counter’s deputy editor, has covered the intersection of food, policy, technology, and culture for the magazine since 2015.
 His food reporting has twice been a finalist for the James Beard Foundation Award in Journalism.
 He’s also editor of Light the Dark: Writers on Creativity, Inspiration, and the Creative Process (Penguin, 2017), a book based on “By Heart,” his ongoing series of literary conversations for The Atlantic.

 Editor: Michelle Weber